 Here’s how the scam works, in Bricker’s words: First, “the operator sends a fake check—one that looks authentic.
 You deposit that check and it clears quickly.”
 Following that, the fraudster may request a small refund under some pretext (e.g., local taxes, administrative fees, etc.) “With cash in hand, what do you have to lose?
 You send the operator his ‘refund’ (less your generous compensation) and move on with your life.
 Weeks later, the bank detects the fraud and pulls the money out of your account.
 You’re officially hosed.”

 Traditionally, advance fee scams involve fanciful stories about deposed Nigerian dignitaries, wealthy widows on their deathbeds and the like.
-However, Bricker’s post is evidence that scammers will sometimes approach potential victims using legitimate business pretexts, and this is why excess generosity by any academic publisher should be treated with extreme caution.
+However, Bricker’s post shows that scammers will sometimes approach potential victims using legitimate business pretexts.
+This is why excess generosity by any academic publisher should be treated with extreme caution.

 One final note

 Just to be very clear: I have no way of knowing if the publishing company mentioned in Scholarly Open Access is a front for an advance fraud scheme.
 However, given the prevalence of such activity on the internet, prospective authors and journal editors would do well to be very vigilant.
 If an offer looks too good to be true, as the adage goes, it probably isn’t.